Science and technology in Morocco: University–business partnerships

-As of 2015, Morocco had three technoparks.
-These host start-ups and small and medium-sized enterprises.
-Since the first technopark was established in Rabat in 2005, a second has been set up in Casablanca and, in 2015, a third in Tangers.
-Like its two predecessors, the technopark in Tangers hosts companies specializing in information and communication technologies (ICTs), 'green' technologies (namely, environmentally friendly technologies) and cultural industries.
-In Tangers, offices in an existing building have been converted through a public–private partnership, at an estimated cost of 20 million dirhams (DH, circa US$2 million).
+As of 2015, Morocco had three technoparks, hosting start-ups and small and medium-sized enterprises.
+Since the first technopark was established in Rabat in 2005, a second has been set up in Casablanca and, in 2015, a third in Tangier.
+Like its two predecessors, the technopark in Tangier hosts companies specializing in information and communication technologies (ICTs), 'green' technologies (namely, environmentally friendly technologies) and cultural industries.
+In Tangier, offices in an existing building have been converted through a public–private partnership, at an estimated cost of 20 million dirhams (US$2 million).
 These offices should be able to accommodate up to 100 enterprises, which share the premises with some of the project's key partners, such as the Moroccan Entrepreneurial Network and the Association of Women CEOs of Morocco.

 With university–business partnerships remaining very limited in Morocco, several competitive funds fostering this type of collaboration have been renewed in recent years.
 These include the following: